There are many ways to check the size of a table in SQL Server. The way you will do it will likely depend on what your task at-hand is.

 The report shows that this database has 2 tables close to 700MB in size, both containing the same number of rows but there are some differences in the indexes.

-I find this method one of the most efficient methods for getting the disk usage of tables in MSSQL.
+I find this method one of the most efficient methods for getting the disk usage of tables in MSSQL However, the last way of getting this data is really the better way.

 Check Table Properties in SSMS

-Another way to check the sizes of tables in SQL Server Management Studio (SSMS) is to open the Table Properties within the Object Explorer.
+Another way to check the sizes of tables in SQL Server Management Studio is to open Table Properties within the SSMS Object Explorer.

 To do this, expand the database and tables.
 You may need to add a filter to find your table.